 Welcome to the Food Technology Department.

-During their year 7, 8 and 9 lesson students will have the opportunity to explore the principles of Design and Technology.
+During their year 7, 8 and 9 lessons, students will have the opportunity to explore the principles of design and technology within Food Technology.
 Alongside designing and making, students will study cooking and nutrition covering how to cook and apply the principles of nutrition and healthy eating.
-Students will learn a repertoire of predominately savoury dishes providing students with life skills with a range of cooking techniques and skills.
-The principles of nutrition will be applied to dishes through the course of Years 7, 8 and 9 through the teaching of The Eatwell Guide, 5 a day campaign and the government guidelines for healthy eating.
+Students will learn a repertoire of predominately savoury dishes providing them with a range of cooking techniques and skills that they can use through life.
+The principles of nutrition will be applied to dishes through the course of Years 7, 8 and 9 through the teaching of The Eatwell Guide, the 5-a-Day Campaign and the government guidelines for healthy eating.
 Seasonality and a broad range of dishes will be made covering a wide range of cuisines from British, Asian to Italian.

 Recipes are taken from our recipe books: